 Head to our blog to look at our general advice for students who are in flight training, about to start, or have just finished.
 View the post here.

-For specific information about exams and revision weeks at BGS, please scroll down.
+For specific information about exams and revision weeks at BGS, please scroll up.

 We are continuing to process and dispatch any orders made through our website.
 We will update this page in the event that this changes.